 I met Morris while at Valparaiso University.
 He was an instructor in Psychology, and needed a student-assistant secretary who was not in any of his classes.
 He got me.

-I was majoring in Theater, and just missing a second major in Geography.
+I was majoring in Theater, and just missing having a second major in Geography.
 Between scenery design and cartography I discovered Mechanical Drawing, which was not a subject normally recommended to females in the first half of the 60's, when I was still in High School.
-It has been a reliably marketable skill: 18 years as-of the end of March 2005 with the Ark.
+It has been a reliably marketable skill: I retired in August 2012 with 25yrs+4 months at the Ark.
 Highway Department and another ten years before that with assorted industries and civil engineering companies.
 While with the CE's, I drew a lot of municipal plumbing (endured it) and land survey plats (adored that: if I'd been a bit more of an outdoor person and a bit less of a brand-new parent when I was working for those people, I might have opted to apprentice as a Land Surveyor.)
-I've been drafting on CADD for the last several years, and love it: it comes in handy when I want to sketch out a quilt.

-We have one daughter, Sharon Amanda, born 1984.
-She is a pretty sweet kid, for being a fannish bright brat (easy on brat, heavy on bright).
 Alas, she does not share my enthusiasm for sewing (though she appreciates the results -- she's just not interested in the process).
 She gradauted from good old Valpo in May of 2006.
-My brag sheet on her is here (in case you missed the first reference).
+My brag sheet on her is here.